Search

 Drought-Tolerant Grass

-• Check out the Plant Establishment information on the best way to water it without overwatering.
+• Check out the Plant Establishment information on the best way to establish new sod without overwatering.

 • Limiting the turfgrass to only areas where you need it will limit your carbon footprint when compared to less intensely managed plants.

-• In many parts of San Antonio turfgrass can be grown with minimal inputs.
+• In many parts of San Antonio, where soil is deep enough, turfgrass can be grown with minimal inputs.

 Transform Your Yard